Social media plays a huge part in marketing today. It is one of the effective ways to promote a brand even with a limited budget.

 This type of high-level analysis would cost thousands from a specialized consultant and is worth $10,000s – $100,000s in terms of the ad revenue increases they could realize.
 When we post the deep dive analysis, we find the publishers want to initiate a conversation with our sales teams of how they could make the recommended changes via MonetizeMore.

 There you have it!
-Some of the creative ways you can use on social media from our industry experts.
+Some creative strategies and tips you can use on social media from our industry experts.
 We hope that you find a lot of ideas you can implement for your business!